 The risk of addiction gets determined by external factors and family genetics.
 Although, addiction can affect anyone and take control of your lifestyle.
 So it’s crucial to know the stages and symptoms that come with suffering from an addiction.

-Read on to learn about how addiction develops and spotting the warning signs, to know when to seek professional medical advice or treatment.
+Read on to learn about how addiction develops and how to spot the warning signs, to know when to seek professional medical advice or treatment.

 This may be experimenting with drugs or alcohol in a social setting.
 Or following the doctor’s orders to take medication for a condition or to help with recovery.